Doldrums/multigec-2025-phi3-ft/Readme.md

 ## Data Preparation:

 Firstly download all available datasets from https://github.com/spraakbanken/multigec-2025-participants/ and place in separate folders.
-See Readme.md in `english` and `italian` folder as example.
+See Readme.md in `languages/english` and `languages/italian` folder as example.

 Then run `python3.11 prepare-data.py <minimal|fluency>`, this will convert and merge all datasets in single MLX dataset.

 ## Model Preparation:

 Run `python3.11 mlx-convert.py`, and wait for while.
-It will download and quantize Microsoft Phi3-Mini-4k model.
+It will download and quantize Microsoft Phi3-Mini-128k model.

 ## Training: